 An example fit is shown in Fig. 5 for the cumulative MinBias charge distribution for DOM (1,1).
-The collected charge distribution is shown in the black histogram, while the fit to the data is
+The collected charge distribution is shown in the black histogram, while the fit to the data is shown as the black line.
+The extracted SPE charge template from the fit is shown in blue.
+Both the fit and extracted SPE charge template have been scaled by the average residual shown in Fig. 4.

 Figure 5.
-An example fit for DOM(1,1) using the MinBias dataset including data from seasons IC86.2011 to IC86.2016.
-The result of the fit is shown as a solid black line and the extracted SPE charge template from the fit is shown in blue.
-For both the fit and the SPE charge template, the curves include the correction from the average residual shown in Fig. 4.
+An example fit including the average residual from Fig. 4 for DOM(1,1) using the WaveDeform dataset for seasons IC86.2011 to IC86.2016.
+The result from the convolutional fitter is shown as a solid black line.
+The extracted SPE charge template is shown blue.